NickHeiner/list-gh-projects/README.md

 ## Corners I Cut
 ### Visual Design
 As noted above, I'm not a visual designer.
 I stole the color scheme from GitHub.
+I took a few components from Google Material UI.

 There are a few small visual bugs.
-For instance, the main search box has an unsightly black border on the left and top sides.
+For instance, it may not be desirable that the scroll bar overlaps with the content of the results list.

 ### Responsive Design
 A proper responsive design starts with the smallest supported screen size, and adds content progressively.
 In contrast, I designed for my 15" Macbook screen, and put in a few patches to make it marginally less appalling on mobile.